AnickaVargova/ts_vs_fs/readme.md

-## 8. Not compiled to the Microsoft ecosystem
+## 8. Not connected to mega-corporate

 As you may know.
-F# is developed by Microsoft and it runs on the .net platform created by Microsoft.
-Typescript is also created by Microsoft but the final output is pure vanilla JavaScript which is not owned by any large mega-corporate.
-Thanks to that it gave us as developers the option to not be locked in to the ecosystem of some mega-corporate and feel more free and independent.
-Maybe this point could be stupid for you but I believe that it's better to develop in a language that is not so directly connected to anyone.
+F# is developed by Microsoft and it runs on the .net platform created by Microsoft as well.
+TypeScript is also created by Microsoft but the final output is pure vanilla JavaScript which is not owned by any large mega-corporate.
+Thanks to that it gave us as (developers) the option to not be locked in to the one ecosystem of some mega-corporate and we are able to feel more free and independent.

+Maybe this point could be stupid for you but I believe that it's better to write code in a language that is not so directly connected to anyone and there is more democracy.

-**🏆 Typescript won**
+**🏆 TypeScript won**